Mammoth Cave National Park

 Echo River Spring

 It’s a lovely walk through the woods getting to the spring in about 10 minutes.
 Here the Echo River emerges from underground and feeds into the Green River.
-And here I let our daughter down on the wooden platform with glass walls overlooks the spring.
+And here I let our daughter down on the wooden platform with glass walls overlooking the spring.
 We then take another bridge to head back to the other side of the river.
 There is another overlook on this side looking back at the spring.
 And before the trail ends we see 2 picnic tables.
 They are right next to the parking lot and directly in the Sun, so glad we went to Sloan’s Pond.
 We finish the trail in 20 minutes and the ferry is still running!

 Green River Ferry